alexmilowski/data-science/activities/emr-cluster/README.md

    1. Specify your input bucket by just an extra argument to your program just as you might give it a file name but instead just give in the S3 bucket URI.
    2. Use `--no-output` to turn off downloading the result and `--output-dir s3://yourbucket/yourpath` to specify the output S3 bucket.

 If you have supporting code for your program, you'll need to package it into an archive in tar/gz format.
-Then just specify that on the command-line using `--python-archie code.tar.gz`
+Then just specify that on the command-line using `--python-archive code.tar.gz`

 You may have changed the version of python on your cluster via a bootstrap action.
 If so, you can specify the python command via `--python-bin`.
 That command expects a command (or full path) that will run the python interpreter.

+When you use the `--no-output` and `--output-dir` together with MRJob the results are stored on AWS S3.
+You can interrupt the local MRJob process after the step has started and it will continue to run on your cluster.
+This allows you to terminate the local process and continue other work.
+You will have to check the cluster interface online to see the status of your job.

 ### Killing Steps ###